Observability Data

 Observability Examples

-When you go to an office you would use your badge to get access.
-When you scan your badge, data is generated, such as your name, when you entered, which entrance you used.
-Each person that enters the building generates log data.
-To gather, reduce and clean up all the data and then send the valuable information to your analytical tool, you need a tool, such as Cribl Stream.
+When you go to an office, you would use your badge to get access.
+When you scan your badge, data is generated, such as your name, when you entered, and which entrance you used.
+Each person who enters the building generates log data.
+To gather, reduce, and clean up all the data and then send the valuable information to your analytical tool, you need a tool such as Cribl Stream.
 This is an example of a system that is observable.

 Learn more about use cases and examples.